How to Apply Zero Trust Principles to SSH?

 • Provides modern and secure methods of authorising and authenticating usage.

-• Provides straightforward role configuration that matches with the organisational policies.
+• Provides straightforward role configuration that matches the organisational policies.

 • Strengthens logging and auditing capabilities that enables reconstruction of actions.